Morgan McSweeney steps down as Keir Starmer’s chief of staff amid Mandelson row

 Mr McSweeney’s resignation is the second of a chief of staff to Sir Keir, after Sue Gray quit in 2024, and the latest in a slew of departures from No 10 in recent months.

-There are suggestions Mr McSweeney’s deputies, Vidhya Alakeson and Jill Cuthbertson, could succeed him as joint chiefs of staff.
+Mr McSweeney’s deputies, Vidhya Alakeson and Jill Cuthbertson, have reportedly been appointed joint acting chiefs of staff.

 “He’s the very worst of our party, every decision he’s taken is to bolster himself and wage a war of factionalism.